KDE/documentation-develop-kde-org/HIG/source/style/writing/labels.rst

 -  Use group labels to explain the purpose of the group, not how to make the selection.
 -  End each label with a colon to show a relationship.
--  Do not assign an access key to the label.
+-  Don't assign an access key to the label.
 -  For a selection of one or more dependent choices, explain the requirement on the label.